Lincoln College MCR

 Lincoln has 3 main accommodation sites for graduate students: Bear Lane (~3 minutes from main college site), the EPA Centre on Museum Road (~10 minutes), and Little Clarendon Street (LCS, ~12 minutes).

 Each site has its own vibe and community, and will have some members of the MCR Committee living there next year, so if you would like to know more about any of them, do get in touch with one of us and we will be more than happy to help.
-If you have any general questions about the provision of accommodation, feel free to email the MCR Secretary (Lauren) at [email protected].

 BEAR LANE AND EMILY CARR HOUSE

 The entire residence complex is referred to as Bear Lane, while Emily Carr house is a standalone house located within the Bear Lane complex, adjacent to the central courtyard of the complex.
 The rooms in Bear Lane can vary; most rooms include a sink within the room, and the bathrooms and kitchen are shared with those living in the same staircase.
-There is a communal laundry facility beneath staircase 20.
+There is a communal laundry facility beneath Staircase 22.
 All rooms come with a standard single bed, desk, chair and shelving.

 Bear Lane is the closest residence available to the main college site, and is ideal for those who want to access MCR events, the dining hall, or any other college amenities quickly and conveniently.

 Bear Lane is in a central location just below the High Street and is thus close to college as well as the Westgate Shopping centre, Covered Market, and Examination Schools.
-Below are sample photos of rooms in Bear Lane.
-Please note these photos are for reference, and additional materials like bedding are not included.

-Key info
+Key Info:

-From Turl Street: 3-4 minutes’ walk
+From Turl Street: 3-4 minutes’ walk.

-Nearby: Lincoln College Library, Rad Cam, Bodleian Old Library, Weston Library, Cornmarket Street, Westgate Shopping Centre, Examination Schools
+Nearby: Lincoln College Library, Rad Cam, Bodleian Old Library, Weston Library, Cornmarket Street, Westgate Shopping Centre, Examination Schools.

 Food shop:

-- 3 minutes – Sainbury’s Local, Covered Market
+• 3 minutes – Sainbury’s Local, Covered Market.

-- 6 minutes – Tesco Express
+• 6 minutes – Tesco Express.

-- 8 minutes – Sainbury’s, M&S Food Hall
+• 8 minutes – Sainbury’s, M&S Food Hall.

-- Most rooms include a sink
+• Most rooms include a sink.

-- Varying room sizes (some include additional seating like couches!)
+• Varying room sizes (some include additional seating like couches).

-- Additional facilities: Bear Lane Reading Room, TV room, printing facilities, outdoor picnic tables, bike storage
+• Additional facilities: Bear Lane Reading Room, TV room, printing facilities, outdoor picnic tables, bike storage.

 LITTLE CLARENDON STREET (LCS)